Mudgee Airport

-Mudgee Airport (IATA: DGE, ICAO: YMDG) is an airport located 3 NM north northeast of Mudgee, New South Wales, Australia.
+Mudgee Airport (IATA: DGE, ICAO: YMDG) is a regional airport located 3 NM north northeast of Mudgee, New South Wales, Australia.
 The airport is frequently used for technical training.

 History

 In 1921 there was activity on the need for an aerodrome at Mudgee, with a proposal for privately owned air strip to be prepared near the town.

 From as early as 1933 there was agitation for a licensed public aerodrome for Mudgee.
 The Mudgee Racecourse was used as a landing ground when the first passenger air service from Mudgee to Sydney commenced 3 August 1937 by Southern Airlines and Freighters Limited.
 Mudgee was the first stop on a service that proceeded to Dubbo, Narromine, Nyngan, Cobar, Wilcannia, then turned around at Broken Hill for the return trip.
 The aircraft was a two engined De Havilland Dragonfly.

 Mudgee Racecourse was used as a landing Aerodrome for many years then in 1949 the Department of Civil Aviation cancelled the licence for the aerodrome as it was unsuitable to be a combined racecourse and an aerodrome.
 In 1954 the State Government rezoned the Racecourse land and redesignated it as an aerodrome site.
 In 1955 the aerodrome was re-licensed and reopened.